 Last Updated on

-Sometimes we make errors as we type up Google Docs or on other word processing programs.
+Occasionally, we make errors as we type up Google Docs or on other word-processing programs.
 While the backspace is perfectly designed to help to solve this problem, sometimes we just don’t want to outright delete some work.

 Click On Format